cloudflare/cloudflare-docs/content/cloudflare-one/setup/index.md

 4. **Download and deploy the WARP client to your devices**.
 Choose one of the [different ways](/cloudflare-one/connections/connect-devices/warp/deployment/) to deploy the WARP client, depending on what works best for your organization.

 5. **Log in to your organization's Cloudflare Zero Trust instance from your devices**.
-On your device, navigate to the Settings section in the WARP client and insert your organization's team name.
+On your device, go to the Settings section in the WARP client and insert your organization's team name.

-Your devices are now connected to Cloudflare Zero Trust through the WARP client, and you can start [enforcing security measures](/cloudflare-one/policies/) on your traffic and access requests.

-## Check your Zero Trust environment

-Now that your environment is set up, you have in-depth visibility into your network activity.

-1. **View your Devices in Cloudflare Zero Trust.** Navigate to **My Team** > **Devices** to find a list of your enrolled devices, when they were last seen, and the WARP client version they are running.
+Your devices are now connected to Cloudflare Zero Trust through the WARP client.
+You can go to **My Team** > **Devices** to find a list of your enrolled devices, when they were last seen, and the WARP client version they are running.

-2. **View your Users in Zero Trust.** Navigate to **My Team** > **Users** to check who is currently an active user in your Zero Trust environment, revoke users, and check information such as last login, location, and devices they use.

-3. **View Analytics.** Navigate to the **Analytics** section to check which SaaS applications your users are accessing and view a summary of the top Allowed and Blocked requests.

-4. **View Logs.** Navigate to the **Logs** section for an overview of events in your network.
-Deep-dive into which access requests were made, and check which queries were filtered by Gateway and the action that was enforced on each of them.

-You can also check the [Zero Trust Health Page](https://help.teams.cloudflare.com/) for a comprehensive overview of what filtering options you have enabled for your traffic.
+Next, [enforce security policies](/cloudflare-one/policies/) on your traffic and access requests.